Kaviarasu1408/LLM/LLM-API/parameterEfficientFFinetuning.md

 ## 1. LORA

-- Freeze all the layers
-- Select few layers which is called target module
+- In LORA, we will freeze the layers..so while finetuning..the pretrained layers weights will not get updated..
+- Instead of updating all layers, you choose specific layers (usually the attention layers, like q_proj, v_proj) as target modules.
+- Only these target modules will get learnable adapters added.
 - creater a new adaptor matrices with lower dimensions with fewer parameters.
-- Apply these adaptor to the target modules,It will adapt them.
+- Apply these adaptor to the target modules,It will adapt them.These adapter we are training it's for specific task..
-- Two matrices lora_a and lorab applied in the target module.

 ## 2. Quantization - the Q in Lora(Quantized low rank adaption)